SonarSource/jsts-test-sources/src/ant-design/docs/react/use-with-create-react-app.en-US.md

 $ yarn start
 ```

-Open browser at http://localhost:3000/, it renders a header saying "Welcome to React" on the page.
+Open the browser at http://localhost:3000/.
+It renders a header saying "Welcome to React" on the page.

 ## Import antd

-It is the default directory structure below.
+Below is the default directory structure.

 ```
 ├── README.md